310mc/https-310mc.github.io-tl/source/_posts/scout/gang.md

 …Morisawa.
 I just got a message from my dad, he asked me to come back home ‘cause he can’t make dinner on his own.

-Sounds like there’s no food, so I gotta buy some groceries first.
-I wanna feed my sis proper food, so I’m gonna head home now.
+I know they could just buy convenience store or eat outside, but I wanna feed my sis proper food, so I’m gonna head home to go cook for her.
 {% endbubble %}

 {% bubble Chiaki %}
 Hm?
 Oh, then let’s go home together!
 Give me one moment—All these DVDs are mine, so I have to take them back home with me!

 If it’s alright with you, please help me put everything back in my bag!
-I’ll help you out with your shopping in exchange!
+I’ll help you out with shopping for ingredients in exchange!

-Takamine—I mean, one of my unit’s newcomers is from a greengrocer family, so he knows where the good shops are!
+Takamine—I mean, one of my unit’s newcomers is the son of a greengrocer, so he knows where the good shops are!
 I’ll ask him right now!
 {% endbubble %}

 {% bubble Kuro %}
-Don’t, it’s the middle of the night.
-Let’s go quick, it’s getting really, really late.
+It’s the middle of the night; you’ll only be a bother.
+We gotta hurry, it’s getting real late.
 I’m making my sis wait for me on an empty stomach.

-…Hmm?
+…Mm?
 {% endbubble %}

 {% bubble Chiaki %}